Hude-Hude/Hude-coding-samples/Stata/readme.md

-Here are some Stata codes mainly for running regressions.
+Here are some STATA codes mainly from my econometrics class.